AI Use Cases/Professional Services

 Automated Workflow Execution

-Day-to-day, your IT & Cybersecurity team receives 60-70% fewer false positives while detection latency drops from hours to minutes.
+Day-to-day, your IT & Cybersecurity team receives far fewer false positives - the reduction target gets set against your current alert volume during the audit - while detection latency drops from hours to minutes.
 Analysts spend their time on high-confidence alerts rather than tuning rules; when an anomaly surfaces, the AI provides context - "this user typically accesses 3 systems; today accessed 7 new systems in 40 minutes from an unfamiliar location" - so investigation is surgical, not exploratory.
 Your SOC retains full control: every automated action (account lockdown, session termination, credential reset) requires human approval before execution, and the system logs the decision trail for compliance review.

 A Systems-Level Fix